We have exactly the same access to the Source of Life and Being, to the presence of the sacred, to the Numen, as anyone ever.

 Carl Jung said, “It is the sole purpose of the libido to strive forever forward—to lead a life that willingly accepts all dangers and ultimate decay” (or words to that effect).

-And, if we refuse to cooperate with life’s purpose to be lived, if we hold back, hide from the terrors of the night, and refuse to sail into the heaving waves of the wine-dark sea, and have nothing to do with the dreaded responsibilities and duties incumbent upon those who would find their own way and pay the price—if we say no to life, life says no to us, and we die dreaming of a life we never lived, because we didn’t have the courage to meet the day’s demands, and take our lumps, and rack up our losses—laughing and loving it all, every bit, every day—LIFE, just as it is!
+If we refuse to cooperate with life’s purpose to be lived, if we hold back, hide from the terrors of the night, fail to sail into the heaving waves of the wine-dark sea, and have nothing to do with the dreaded responsibilities and duties incumbent upon those who would find their own way and pay the price—if we say no to life, life says no to us, and we die dreaming of a life we never lived, because we didn’t have the courage to meet the day’s demands, and take our lumps, and rack up our losses—laughing and loving it all, every bit, every day—life, just as it is!

 We live what remains of our life consciously, mindfully, as expressions of the values at the heart of life in the world of normal, apparent reality.
 In the world of normal, apparent, reality there is good and there is bad, there is gain and there is loss, there is advantage and there is disadvantage.
 In the physical world, our losses are real losses.
 We cannot discount them, or deny their impact by saying that in the invisible world there is nothing to be lost, and nothing to be gained.
 Here our losses are real, and must be mourned and grieved as such.
 Here our losses have to be feared and, to the extent possible, prevented.
 And here, perspective and orientation come into play.

-We can live to insulate ourselves against the intrusion of the Void, or we can live to celebrate, experience, and express the reality of the presence of the sacred in the shadow of the Void, without being obsessed with the Void.
-Living as expressions of sacred presence implicates us in the service of good.
-We live to deepen the experience of good in the lives of all people.
+We can live to insulate ourselves against the intrusion of the Void, or we can live to celebrate, experience, and express the reality of the presence of the sacred in the shadow of the Void, without being obsessed with the Void, or terrified by it.
+Living as expressions of sacred presence implicates us in the service of the good.
+We live to deepen the experience of the good in the lives of all people.
 This is fundamentally different from living to deny the reality of The Void, to avoid the experience of emptiness and loss, and to keep the truth of sorrow and suffering away.

 To serve the good, and live as extensions of sacred presence, is to step into the heart of the Void with those whose life experience takes them there; it is to live with the Void as those who know there is nothing to it; as those who know it is not the ultimate reality that it pretends to be.
 It is to live as those who know that beyond the Void, at the heart of the Void, there is sacred presence, and goodness, and life.